-Lineage 2 Dark Elf guide - learn about the deadliest race in L2!
+Lineage 2 Classic Dark Elf Guide - The Deadliest Race in L2!

 Lineage 2 Dark Elf is one of the core races.
 It got introduced to the game since the beginning, along Human, Elf, Orc and Dwarf.
 Similarly to Humans and Elves, they have the access to most of the playstyles existing in the game.
 This Dark Elf guide will show you all the possibilities of different Dark Elf classes.

 You can view the Dark Elves as the edgy race of the game.
 They worship the goddess Shilen, who’s believed to be the source of all evil in the world.
 They're proficient in black magic and dark arts.
 Their looks are also fitting, with their spiky hair, anime-like running animation and the most revealing female armors.
 All of that makes this race one of the community favorites.
 As a Dark Elf you’re going to start the game in imaginatively named Dark Elf Village.

 Lineage 2 Dark Elf - strengths and weaknesses

 For the best possible understanding of this part, we should take a look at the base statistics.
 Dark Elf fighters have the highest strength (STR) of all the races.
 That means they have the potential to deal the most physical damage with a single hit, they also have decent Dexterity (DEX).
 Meanwhile Dark Elf mystics have the highest Intelligence (INT) that gives their spells the most powerful.

 The drawbacks to that are low numbers in other statistics.
 Dark Elves as a race have the lowest constitution (CON) which results in unimpressive hp bars.
 The rest of their base statistics is somewhere in the middle of the other races.